Micro-Influencer Marketing

 Collaborating with influencers who don’t align with your brand’s goals can dilute your message and lead to lackluster content.
 Or no content at all.

 Narrowing your network to satisfied customers and creators that match your target audience ensures the content you receive will be relevant, engaging and meaningful.
-That's why brands should use a product seeding platform with a vetted influencer network.
+That's why brands should use an influencer product seeding platform with a vetted influencer network.

 Running seeding campaigns without clear goals is like navigating without a map.